havatheschnauzer/HavaTheSchnauzer/README.md

 We’re exploring better ways to help dog owners:

 - Collect and organize information throughout a dog’s life
-- Bring health records, health testing, performance results and photos together
+- Bring health testing, show data and photos together
 - Spot patterns and changes over time
-- Compare options using complete, organized information
 - Turn information into practical, actionable steps
 - Better understand each dog as an individual